Quellick/Quellick.github.io/_portfolio/blocjams.md

 ## Problem

-Throughout each challenge new concepts where introduced I had to learn and assimilate them into my pages.
-We also had to refactor our vanilla JavaScript into JQuery to reduce the amount of lines of code on the page.
+Throughout each challenge new concepts where introduced, I had to learn and assimilate them into my pages.
+We also had to refactor our vanilla JavaScript into JQuery to reduce the number of lines of code on the page.
 I also had an issue where the player bar wasn't able to play or pause songs, nor could it move to the previous or next song.

 ## Solution